alecvaluev/alecvaluev.gethub.io/docs/cs/DB/RelationalDBDesign.md

 **tuple**: a technical term for row or record

-alternate key: all candidate keys not chosen as the primary keycandidate key: a simple or composite key that is unique (no two rows in a table may have the same value) and minimal (every column is necessary) characteristic entities: entities that provide more information about another table
+**alternate key**: all candidate keys not chosen as the primary keycandidate key: a simple or composite key that is unique (no two rows in a table may have the same value) and minimal (every column is necessary)

+**characteristic entities**: entities that provide more information about another table

-composite attributes: attributes that consist of a hierarchy of attributes
+**composite attributes**: attributes that consist of a hierarchy of attributes

-composite key: composed of two or more attributes, but it must be minimal
+**composite key**: composed of two or more attributes, but it must be minimal

-dependent entities: these entities depend on other tables for their meaning
+**dependent entities**: these entities depend on other tables for their meaning

-derived attributes: attributes that contain values calculated from other attributes
+**derived attributes**: attributes that contain values calculated from other attributes

-derived entities: see dependent entities

-EID: employee identification (ID)

-entity: a thing or object in the real world with an independent existence that can be differentiated from other objects
+**entity**: a thing or object in the real world with an independent existence that can be differentiated from other objects

-entity relationship (ER) data model: also called an ER schema, are represented by ER diagrams.
+**entity relationship (ER) data model**: also called an ER schema, are represented by ER diagrams.
 These are well suited to data modelling for use with databases.

-entity relationship schema: see entity relationship data model

-entity set:a collection of entities of an entity type at a point of time
+**entity set**: a collection of entities of an entity type at a point of time

-entity type: a collection of similar entities
+**entity type**: a collection of similar entities

-foreign key (FK): an attribute in a table that references the primary key in another table OR it can be null
+**foreign key (FK)**: an attribute in a table that references the primary key in another table OR it can be null

-independent entity: as the building blocks of a database, these entities are what other tables are based on
+**independent entity**: as the building blocks of a database, these entities are what other tables are based on

-kernel: see independent entity

-key: an attribute or group of attributes whose values can be used to uniquely identify an individual entity in an entity set
+**key**: an attribute or group of attributes whose values can be used to uniquely identify an individual entity in an entity set

-multivalued attributes: attributes that have a set of values for each entity
+**multivalued attributes**: attributes that have a set of values for each entity

-n-ary: multiple tables in a relationship
+**n-ary**: multiple tables in a relationship

-null: a special symbol, independent of data type, which means either unknown or inapplicable; it does not mean zero or blank

-recursive relationship: see unary relationship

-relationships: the associations or interactions between entities; used to connect related information between tables
+**relationships**: the associations or interactions between entities; used to connect related information between tables

-relationship strength:  based on how the primary key of a related entity is defined
+**relationship strength**:  based on how the primary key of a related entity is defined

-secondary key an attribute used strictly for retrieval purposes
+**secondary key**: an attribute used strictly for retrieval purposes

-simple attributes: drawn from the atomic value domains
+**simple attributes**: drawn from the atomic value domains

-single-valued attributes: see simple attributes

-stored attribute: saved physically to the database
+**stored attribute**: saved physically to the database

-ternary relationship: a relationship type that involves many to many relationships between three tables.
+**ternary relationship**: a relationship type that involves many to many relationships between three tables.

-unary relationship: one in which a relationship exists between occurrences of the same entity set.
+**unary relationship**: one in which a relationship exists between occurrences of the same entity set.
 :::